KadirAlat/Analytics-Engineer-Hiring-Case/README.md

 I assumed that justDice advertises its products on Medium 10 and Medium 60.
 However, Partner apps also can be installed on Medium 10 and Medium 60.<br>

 #### NOTE 5
-Partner apps are installed on Medium 1111 and Medium 26.
-Howeveer justDice also shows their other products in their own apps.<br>
+Partner apps are installed on Medium 1111 and Medium 26(Channels that displayed on justDice apps).
+However, justDice also shows their other products in their own apps.<br>